 The Telexfree business of selling packages of internet telephony (VoIP, its acronym in English), is not sustainable and suggests a Ponzi scheme, which is a crime against the popular economy.
-That is the conclusion of the Secretariat for Economic Monitoring of the Ministry of Finance (Seae / MF) in a statement on Thursday (14).25
+That is the conclusion of the Secretariat for Economic Monitoring of the Ministry of Finance (Seae IMF) in a statement on Thursday (14).25 misleading and deceptive act, TelexFree circulated through its affiliates the following misrepresentation of the order:

-284. As the matter processed through the Brazilian Court System, the Ministry of Finance was ordered to refrain from issuing further statements about the matter.
-In a blatantly misleading and deceptive act, TelexFree circulated through its affiliates the following misrepresentation of the order:
+284. As the matter processed through the Brazilian Cami System, the Ministry of Finance was ordered to refrain from issuing further statements about the matter.
+In a blatantly